Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 -  Review :ref:`programming-with-kmf-content-api` for a detailed
    reference on content services.
--  Go to :ref:`programming-with-kmf-media-api` for a detailed explanation about how to achieve full control of *Kurento Media Server*.
+-  Go to :ref:`programming-with-kmf-media-api` for a detailed explanation about how to achieve full control of :term:`Kurento Media Server`.
 -  Review :ref:`programming-with-kws` for a
    detailed reference of capabilities available in browsers.